Tamburasca/fronius2influx/README.md

 ECMWF data is updated 4 times a day - according to the cron job in docker.

-Moreover, in bucket "aggregates" the measurement "daily" represents a materialized view over all energy data aggregated to one day.
+Moreover, in bucket "aggregates" the measurement "daily" represents a materialized view over all energy data aggregated to one day, such as:
+* Battery (dis-)charged
+* Net (from/to)
+* Power consumed
+* Power solar
+* Produced In
+* Usage Direct

 The dashboards "Aggregates Daily and Monthly" query on this measurement.
 The [task](https://github.com/Tamburasca/fronius2influx/blob/main/docker/data/influxdb2/explorer/downsample.flux) for the creation of the materialized view runs once a day triggered by an influxDB scheduler.